We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Oogway relies on many sensors to track both external and internal conditions.

-Oogway has two sonars onboard, both of which are connected to the computer’s USB.
+Furthermore, Oogway has an onboard sonar, which is connected to the computer via USB.

 We also have an internal voltage sensor to monitor the battery and dynamically adjust thruster speed, a temperature sensor to monitor capsule heat, and a humidity sensor to detect water ingress.
-We also read data from these three internal sensors with an Arduino.
+Data from these three internal sensors is collected through an Arduino microcontroller.

 Cameras

 Oogway has four cameras that we use for CV and monitoring.
-Two cameras are simple USB cameras rated for underwater, and two are sophisticated stereoscopic cameras with internal processing.
-These cameras represent a significant demand for both our power and data systems.
+Two cameras are simple USB cameras rated for underwater use, and two are sophisticated stereoscopic cameras with internal processing.
+These cameras represent a significant demand for both our power and data systems, but provide significant potential for our CV capabilities.

-The stereoscopic cameras are used to run complex ML models that help us We also utilize downward-facing cameras to track path markers on the pool floor.
+The stereoscopic cameras are used to run complex ML models that help us track inorganic shapes and features.
+We also utilize downward-facing cameras to track path markers on the pool floor.

 Thrusters + Servos